At any speed, oil in a small car works twice as hard as in a big car

 Fill up to the full line on the level gauge.
 If low, add oil up to the F line.
 Never overfill the crankcase.
 Too high on oil level lets he crankshaft splash through the oil causing excessive foaming and may lead to excessive oil pressure.

 To prevent overfilling, the engine should be shut off for about two minutes before removing the dipstick.
-This allows oil in the lines and engine passages to drain back into the crankcase.
+This allows the oil in the lines and engine passages to drain back into the crankcase.
 Note: when checking the level of engine oil, make sure the car is standing on level ground.

-If oil is leaking out around the drain plug car’s oil pan, check if the plug is tight.
+If the oil is leaking out around the drain plug car’s oil pan, check if the plug is tight.
 If it is tight do not apply a lot of muscle to make it super tight.
 Over tightening the plug will ruin thread since it has a fine thread.
 Chances are the plug gasket has deteriorated and needs replacing.

 Changing oil is not just a practice that car owners love to do.
 It is a significant thing in the life and service of the car engine.
 An efficient car engine oil maintenance means efficient delivery of services to people by the person who owns it.